singnet/dev-portal/tutorials/docker/index.md

   respectively.

-In order to see full list of preparations you need to work with local Ethereum network you need to look at page [build and deploy SingularityNet locally](https://github.com/singnet/wiki/blob/master/multiPartyEscrowContract/front-to-back-examples/Build-and-deploy-SingularityNET-locally.md).
+In order to see full list of preparations you need to work with local Ethereum network you need to look at page [build and deploy SingularityNET locally](https://github.com/singnet/wiki/blob/master/multiPartyEscrowContract/front-to-back-examples/Build-and-deploy-SingularityNET-locally.md).